1994–95 Denver Nuggets season: Regular season

-Dikembe Mutombo was named the NBA Defensive Player of the Year, averaging 11.5 points, 12.5 rebounds and 3.9 blocks per game, and was named to the NBA All-Defensive Second Team.
-In addition, Abdul-Rauf led the team in scoring averaging 16.0 points per game, while Reggie Williams provided the team with 13.4 points and 1.5 steals per game, and Rogers contributed 12.2 points and 4.8 rebounds per game, and finished tied in ninth place in Most Improved Player voting.
-Meanwhile, Dale Ellis played a sixth man role, averaging 11.3 points per game and leading the Nuggets with 106 three-point field goals off the bench, while Bryant Stith contributed 11.2 points per game, Rose provided with 8.2 points and 4.8 assists per game, and was named to the NBA All-Rookie Second Team, and Brian Williams averaged 7.9 points and 4.7 rebounds per game off the bench.
+Dikembe Mutombo averaged 11.5 points, 12.5 rebounds and 3.9 blocks per game, and was named the NBA Defensive Player of the Year, and was also named to the NBA All-Defensive Second Team.
+In addition, Abdul-Rauf averaged 16.0 points and 3.6 assists per game, while Reggie Williams provided the team with 13.4 points and 1.5 steals per game, Rogers provided with 12.2 points and 4.8 rebounds per game, and Pack contributed 12.1 points, 6.9 assists and 1.5 steals per game.
+Meanwhile, Dale Ellis played a sixth man role off the bench, averaging 11.3 points per game and leading the Nuggets with 106 three-point field goals, Bryant Stith contributed 11.2 points per game, and Rose provided with 8.2 points and 4.8 assists per game, and was named to the NBA All-Rookie Second Team.
+Brian Williams averaged 7.9 points and 4.7 rebounds per game, while Tom Hammonds provided with 5.9 points and 3.2 rebounds per game, and LaPhonso Ellis contributed 4.0 points per game during his short six-game stint.

 During the NBA All-Star weekend at the America West Arena in Phoenix, Arizona, Mutombo was selected for the 1995 NBA All-Star Game, as a member of the Western Conference All-Star team, while Rose was selected for the NBA Rookie Game, as a member of the Green team.
+Rogers finished tied in ninth place in Most Improved Player voting.
+The Nuggets finished tenth in the NBA in home-game attendance, with an attendance of 704,011 at the McNichols Sports Arena during the regular season.

+NBA playoffs

-However, in the Western Conference First Round of the 1995 NBA playoffs, the Nuggets were unable to repeat their previous playoff run, as they were swept by the San Antonio Spurs in three straight games.
-This would also be the Nuggets' final playoff appearance until 2004.
+In the Western Conference First Round of the 1995 NBA playoffs, the Nuggets faced off against the top–seeded, and Midwest Division champion San Antonio Spurs, who were led by the trio of All-Star center, and Most Valuable Player of the Year, David Robinson, Sean Elliott, and rebound-specialist Dennis Rodman.
+However, without LaPhonso Ellis and Pack due to season-ending injuries, the Nuggets were unable to repeat their previous playoff run, losing the first two games to the Spurs on the road at the Alamodome, before losing Game 3 at home, 99–95 at the McNichols Sports Arena, thus losing the series in a three-game sweep.

+This would also be the Nuggets' final NBA playoff appearance until the 2003–04 season, as what would follow was an eight-year playoff drought.

+Aftermath

-Following the season, Rogers and Williams were both traded to the Los Angeles Clippers, and Pack was dealt to the Washington Bullets.
+Following the season, Rogers and Brian Williams were both traded to the Los Angeles Clippers, and Pack was traded to the Washington Bullets.